Scalsol/mega.pytorch/README.md

 ## Introduction

-This project is the codebase for implementing our MEGA algorithm for video object detection presented in our CVPR2020 paper.
+This project is the codebase based on [maskrcnn_benchmark](https://github.com/facebookresearch/maskrcnn-benchmark) for implementing our MEGA algorithm for video object detection presented in our CVPR2020 paper.

 The full paper is available at: